Pfizer to halt biosimilar output in China, sell assets to WuXi Biologics

 The facilities are equipped with bioreactors and capable of filing vials and syringes, the Chinese firm said in a statement on the WeChat app.

-WuXi also makes vaccine substances for a COVID-19 shot developed by AstraZeneca PLC and the University of Oxford to supply them to Brazil, but did not have immediate comment on whether the plant would turn out such substances.
+WuXi also makes vaccine substances for a COVID-19 shot developed by AstraZeneca PLC and the University of Oxford to supply Brazil.

+“After the acquisition, the facility will focus on providing premier drug substance and drug product manufacturing services based on clients’ demand for biologics including monoclonal antibodies,” a WuXi Biologics representative said.

+The company declined to comment on whether the plant would turn out substances for COVID-19 vaccine.

-Reporting by Roxanne Liu and Ryan Woo; Editing by Miyoung Kim and Kim Coghill
+Reporting by Roxanne Liu and Ryan Woo; Editing by Miyoung Kim, Kim Coghill and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.